day8/re-frame-async-flow-fx/README.md

 #### Failures

-There'll also be failures and errors!
+There will also be failures and errors!

 Nothing messes up tight, elegant code quite like error handling.
 Did the Ancient Greeks have a terrifying Titan for the unhappy